Vi-obb/task_master/README.md

 ## Introduction

 "taskmstr" is a simple and efficient command-line task manager I built to practice writing Rust.
 It helps to  manage tasks directly from the terminal.
-Built with Rust for performance and reliability, it offers a straightforward interface to add, list, and delete tasks.
+Built with Rust for performance and reliability, it offers a straightforward interface to add, edit, list, and delete tasks.
 New Rust learners can use this project to understand the basics of Rust programming, including error handling, file I/O, and command-line argument parsing.

 ## Features

 - Add tasks
 - List all tasks with indices
 - Delete tasks by index
+- Edit tasks by index
 - Persistent storage of tasks across sessions

 ## Installation